 After the first meeting, the class is one-on-one.
 But the eldest daughter said that her mom really needed help, so the three daughters will rotate accompanying Mom to class.
 I’m extra lucky.
 I have these beautiful, enthusiastic daughters to work with me and to help their Mother learn English.
 They each thanked me with a handshake, a smile, and a bow on their way out.

 I was on a high; it was the best of times!

 Please consider becoming a Volunteer Tutor like Lisbeth.
 Visit Tutoring or email firstname.lastname@example.org.

-Tags: alumni, AmeriCorps, americorps partners, Announcements, barbara effron, Basic Adult Literacy, bob brown puppets, celebrate literacy, Children, Class, community, Development, donate, ESOL, event news, event updates, family, family event, family fun, Family Learning, family literacy, family reading, friends, fun while reading, gary lloyd, Gerry Connolly, groovy nate, jacqueline jules, James Lee Community Center, Kalavaridhi, Kalavaridhi Dance School, LCNV, lcnv learners, Linda Smyth, literacy council, Loudon Literacy, march 24, Mark Keam, NOW THIS!, performance art, RAFA, rafa updates, reading a family affair, reading as a family, reading is a family affair, reading is fun, student stories, students, support, teaching, thank you!, tutoring, voices from the glen, Volunteer, volunteers, Writing, zurii conroy
+Tags: alumni, AmeriCorps, americorps partners, Announcements, barbara effron, Basic Adult Literacy, bob brown puppets, celebrate literacy, Children, Class, community, Development, donate, ESOL, event news, event updates, family, family event, family fun, Family Learning, family literacy, family reading, friends, fun while reading, gary lloyd, Gerry Connolly, groovy nate, jacqueline jules, James Lee Community Center, Kalavaridhi, Kalavaridhi Dance School, LCNV, lcnv learners, Linda Smyth, literacy council, Loudon Literacy, march 24, Mark Keam, NOW THIS!, performance art, RAFA, rafa updates, reading a family affair, reading as a family, reading is a family affair, reading is fun, students, support, teaching, thank you!, tutoring, voices from the glen, Volunteer, volunteers, Writing, zurii conroy

 Another big thank you to everyone who attended the 6th annual Reading: A Family Affair.